Spencer-Prentiss/plex-desktop/README.md

 and running, update _plexServer_ and _plexPort_ in [src/main.js](https://github.com/Spencer-Prentiss/plex-desktop/blob/master/src/main.js).

 To run, use npm start.
 To build, use npm run build.
 Only current build/test target is Windows x64.
+Doesn't currently use webpack for build.